top of page

 Who can be a Speaking Examiner?

 A DBS (criminal record) check may be required to visit the school as a speaking examiner.
+You can apply for your own DBS certificate.
+Among the different types, I have a Basic Certificate.

-• Basic Certificate: You can apply for yourself, and this is the one I have.
-The Basic DBS would be accepted for one-off work, such as a speaking test, but on the condition that you are working with a supervisor.
+• Basic Certificate: This one would be accepted for one-off work, such as a speaking test, but on the condition that you are working with a supervisor.
 Please ask the school if the Basic DBS is good for the role.
 If they say 'no', they require the Enhanced DBS check.

-• Enhanced Certificate: This is for teachers and school staff who interact with children.
+• Enhanced Certificate: This is for school teachers and staff who interact with children.
 You cannot apply for it as an individual; the application must be made through a school.
 Once obtained, it can be renewed by the holder.
 As a result, some tutors hold the Enhanced Certificate even if they are not currently employed by a school.

 The following DBS checks are usually not required or suitable for a speaking examiner.